PhlipArima.com

 By Phlip Arima

-cold air blows through the crack in the window
+Cold air blows through a crack in the window

 killing the candle that lit the night